ANL-CESAR/XSBench/README.txt

-XSBench is a simple application that executes only the most computationally expensive steps of Monte Carlo particle transport, the calculation of macroscopic cross sections, in an effort to expose bottlenecks within multi-core, shared memory architectures.

-In a particle transport simulation, every time a particle changes energy or crosses a material boundary, a new macroscopic cross section must be calculated.
-The time spent looking up and calculating the required cross section information often accounts for nearly 85% of the total active runtime of the simulation.

-The end result is that the essential computational conditions and tasks of fully featured Monte Carlo transport codes are retained in XSBench, without the additional complexity and overhead inherent in a fully featured code such as OpenMC.
-This provides a much simpler and clearer platform for stressing different architectures, and ultimately for making determinations as to where hardware bottlenecks occur as cores are added.
+XSBench is a simple application that executes only the most computationally expensive steps of Monte Carlo particle transport, the calculation of macroscopic cross sections.
+The essential computational conditions and tasks of fully featured Monte Carlo transport codes are retained in XSBench, without the additional complexity and overhead inherent in a fully featured code such as OpenMC.
+This provides a much simpler and clearer platform for stressing different architectures, and ultimately for making determinations as to where hardware bottlenecks occur as cores are added to shared memory systems.

 ==============================================================================
 Quick Start Guide